keybraker/csd-wiki/ΜΑΘΗΜΑΤΑ/ΗΥ-225/cheatsheet.md

    Knowing that it is a jump withought the use of the ALU to determine it we can know it one cycle prior to a successfull branch so one less cycle is lost
 ```

+## Pipeline Branch Target Buffer (BTB)
+Is a small memory (cache-like catalog) that keeps a registry of where the program flow will go to.
+Making branch predictions more accurate as, memory of previous jumps and branches are stored.
+It basically stores branches that it believes will be seccessfull with a probability of over 50%.
+(*This way of storing data has been refined after years of research to achieve 90-98% accuracy*)